Cut Christmas trees will be here on the 19th of November!

 This Christmas come to Bay Hay and Feed for a huge selection of freshly cut Christmas trees.
-Our Christmas trees will be here the week of Thanksgiving.
+Our Christmas trees will be here a week of Thanksgiving.
 Your entire family will enjoy searching for the ‘perfect tree’.
-Beautiful, well-formed trees are are grouped by height and type and displayed so they can be viewed easily.
+Beautiful, well-formed trees are grouped by height and type and displayed so they can be viewed easily.

 Live Christmas trees

 Celebrate the holidays with a living Christmas tree and continue enjoying it for years.
 You’ll discover a good selection of live trees at Bay Hay and Feed, from native varieties to trees from around the world.
 Enjoy your living tree indoors during the week of Christmas, then plant it in the landscape or in an outdoor container after the holidays.
 Special care must be taken with living trees to make sure they survive indoors.
 Ask our staff to learn how to keep your tree healthy enough to plant after Christmas.